Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Problem Setting

-Second, as demonstrated in Figure~\ref{fig_intro}, the distribution $p(\elpdHat{\Md}{\y})$ can be highly skewed, and we may thus doubt the accuracy of the normal approximation in a finite data case.
-We show that similar to the variance, estimating the skewness of $\elpdHat{\Md}{\y}$ from the contributing terms $\elpdHati{\Md}{\yobs}{i}$ is a hard task.
-In order to try and capture also higher moments, \citet{Vehtari+Lampinen:2002} propose to use Bayesian bootstrap approximation \citep{Rubin:1981a}.
-Compared to the normal approximation, while being able to produce a more accurate posterior approximation \citep{Weng:1989:second_order_property_BB}, also this method has problems with higher moments and heavy-tailed distributions in the finite case, as the approximation is essentially truncated at the extreme observed values~\citep[as already noted by][]{Rubin:1981a}.
-Furthermore, as discussed in Section~\ref{sec_missmatch_between_sampling_and_unc}, the mismatch between distributions $p(\elpdHatErr{\Md}{\y})$ and the distribution of the contributing terms $\elpdHati{\Md}{\yobs}{i}$, means that we are not able to obtain useful information about the higher moments.
-There was no practical benefit of using Bayesian bootstrap instead of normal approximation in our experiments.
+\para{Potentially High Skewness} The distribution $p(\elpdHat{\Md}{\y})$ can be highly skewed, which would affect the usefulness of the normal approximation.
+We show that estimating the skewness of $\elpdHat{\Md}{\y}$ from the contributing terms $\elpdHati{\Md}{\yobs}{i}$ is a challenging task.
+To capture higher moments, \citet{Vehtari+Lampinen:2002} proposed to use BB \citep{Rubin:1981a}, which in theory should be more accurate \citep{Weng:1989:second_order_property_BB}, but it also has problems with heavy-tailed distributions, as the approximation is essentially truncated at the extreme observed values~\citep[as already noted by][]{Rubin:1981a}.
+Furthermore, as we show in this paper, the mismatch between distributions $p(\elpdHatErr{\Md}{\y})$ and the distribution of the contributing terms $\elpdHati{\Md}{\yobs}{i}$, means that we are not able to obtain useful information about the higher moments.
+In our experiments, there was no practical benefit to using BB instead of normal approximation.